-The World Touring Car Cup heads to the Hungaroring this weekend on the outskirts of Budapest, where the grandstands will be packed with flag-waving fans cheering for no less than five homegrown drivers.
+The FIA World Touring Car Cup heads to the Hungaroring this weekend on the outskirts of Budapest for the second round of the 2019 season, where the grandstands will be packed with flag-waving fans cheering for no less than three homegrown drivers.

 Having played host to the Formula 1 circus since 1986, the Hungaroring is an iconic venue on the F1 calendar (not least of which because it was the first major motorsport event to occur behind the ‘Iron Curtain’), but also because it is synonymous for its slippery surface and lack of overtaking.

-The much bigger braking distances needed for touring cars have rendered overtaking concerns to be comparatively more trivial, but the undulating track certainly presents its own challenges.
+The much bigger braking distances needed for touring cars have rendered overtaking concerns to be comparatively less significant, but the undulating track certainly presents its own challenges.

 Its slow-speed corner sequences play into the strengths of a car with good traction and handling, while also rewarding those that can preserve tyre wear.